 Graduate Diploma in Commerce

 The Graduate Diploma in Commerce is based on the master’s program but requires the completion of fewer units of study.
 It is an option for students who do not want to commit to a full master’s program in the first instance, but who still wish to gain a solid grounding in their chosen field.
-Students can choose to progress to the Master of Commerce after satisfactory completion of at least four units in the graduate diploma (with a WAM of 65%+).
+Students can choose to progress to the Master of Commerce after satisfactory completion of at least four units in the graduate diploma (with a WAM of at least 65%).

 Graduate Certificate in Commerce

-The Graduate Certificate in Commerce is for students who wish to undertake a short academic training course for career purposes, or who would like to experience further study options to ascertain whether a graduate diploma or master’s program would be suitable.
+The Graduate Certificate in Commerce is designed for students who wish to undertake a short academic course for career purposes, or who would like to experience further study to ascertain whether a graduate diploma or master’s program would be suitable.
 It is also an entry point for students with extensive work experience but without a previous academic qualification.
-Students can choose to progress to the Graduate Diploma or Master of Commerce after successful completion of the graduate certificate (with a WAM of 65%).
+Students can choose to progress to the Graduate Diploma or Master of Commerce after successful completion of the graduate certificate (with a WAM of at least 65%).